picohari/atmega128_alpine-mbus-emulator/README.md

 Configured with: ../configure --target=avr --prefix=/usr/local/avr --disable-nsl
 --enable-languages=c,c++ --disable-libssp
 Thread model: single
 gcc version 4.8.5 (GCC)
 ```
-Simply run the makefile with `make`
+Compile the code by running the makefile with `make`

-After this, run `avrdude -cusbasp -pm128 -Uflash:w:main.hex` to flash the firmware onto the controller.
-On my board the external oscillator has 16Mhz, the timing parameters in the code have been adjusted to this value.
+On my board the external crystal oscillator has 16Mhz, the timing parameters in the code have been adjusted to match this value.

 To program the AVR and set fuses I prefer the [USBasp](http://www.fischl.de/usbasp/).

+Run `avrdude -cusbasp -pm128 -Uflash:w:main.hex` to flash the firmware onto the controller.

+# Implementation

+The code was written for our little friend, the ATmega128 from ATMEL and compiled with GCC!
+The sources for the decoding and encoding routines originates from the well known and ever copied since: http://www.hohensohn.info/mbus/

+Some minor changes have been made to the state-machine based communication control routine and to the ISR receiving code.
+The software is still in development.

+Due to the different voltages between head-unit and the AVR controller, a very small piece of hardware is required to perform level adaptation.

 ## Hardware